sailthru/stolos/README.md

 As you can see, there's not much to it.
 You would need to define a command-line like "--bash echo 123" for this example to run properly.

-Here is an example of a `TaskA_i` --> `TaskB_i` relationship.
-DAG-based schedulers like Chronos and Dagobah support this basic operation.
+Here is an example of a simple TaskA_i` --> `TaskB_i` relationship.
 Also notice that the `bash_opts` performs string interpolation so applications can receive dynamically determined command-line parameters.

     {
         "task1": {